 Idaho Rangeland Management and Grazing

-BLM Idaho authorizes livestock grazing for domestic horses, sheep, and cattle on over 11,500,000 acres of public land.
-This includes over 2,100 grazing allotments, over 1,600 livestock operators, and over 1,800 grazing permits.
+BLM Idaho authorizes livestock grazing for domestic horses, sheep and cattle on more than 11,500,000 acres of public land.
+This includes more than 2,100 grazing allotments, approximately 1,500 livestock operators and roughly 1,900 grazing permits.

 View and download a copy of the BLM Idaho Standards for Rangeland Health and Guidelines for Livestock Grazing.